BENEFITS INCLUDE:

 Forums › DEVELOPER, DAW, PLUGIN, SAMPLE LIBRARY & SERVICE RESEARCH › Analysis of Developers / Markets / DAWs / Plugins / Sample Libraries › The Long-Term Cost of DAWs Compared

-When you buy a DAW, you want to choose one that fits your work style and, as moving to a DAW requires a steep learning curve, users generally plan on staying with a new DAW for several years.
-Consequently, we’re looking at the long-term costs of DAWS, comparing the minimum cost to use each DAW for a period of 5 years, looking at both perpetual license software and subscription software.
-For perpetual license software, we’re only considering the initial cost, excluding all optional updates, because the user is still permitted to fully edit all projects created in the DAW over 5 years, whereas, with the subscription-only model used by Sonar, the user is required to pay a fee to continue to be able to open and full edit any project files created in the DAW.
-Pro Tools was omitted from this comparison.
-While it’s an industry standard, it also costs far more than these alternatives.
+When you buy a DAW, you want to choose one that fits your work style and, as moving to a DAW requires a steep learning curve.
+DAW users generally plan on staying with a new DAW for several years.
+Consequently, we’re comparing the minimum cost of using the compared DAWs for a period of 5 years, looking at both perpetual license software and subscription software.
+For perpetual license software, we’re only considering the initial cost and excluding any optional updates, because the user is still permitted to fully edit all projects created in the DAW over 5 years and can update or not update and continue using the full product they initially purchased, whereas, with the subscription-only model used by Sonar, the user is required to pay a fee to continue to be able to open and full edit any project files created in their DAW.

 5 Year MINIMUM DAW Costs From Least to Most Expensive

-DAW | Pricing Model | Approximate 5-Year Cost (not including optional updates) |
+| DAW | Pricing Model | Approximate 5-Year Cost (not including optional updates) | Notes |

-Luna (Universal Audio) | Free with hardware purchase | $0 | Included with Universal Audio hardware; no upfront cost if hardware owned or free version is used. |
+| Luna (Universal Audio) | Free with hardware purchase | $0 | Included with Universal Audio hardware; no upfront cost if hardware owned or free version is used. |

-Logic Pro | One-time purchase | $199 | Mac only; one-time cost with free updates. |
+| Logic Pro | Perpetual license/lifetime free updates | $199 | Mac only; one-time cost with free updates. |

-FL Studio | One-time purchase | $199-$299 | One-time purchase with free lifetime updates. |
+| FL Studio | Perpetual license/lifetime free updates | One-time purchase $199-$299 | One-time purchase with free lifetime updates. |

-Cubase | Perpetual license | $359 – 399 | Optional updates every 12-18 months and range from $99 to $165 each. |
+| Cubase | Perpetual license | $359 – 399 | Optional updates every 12-18 months and range from $99 to $165 each. |

-Cakewalk Sonar | Subscription only | $179/year; $895 total for 5 years | Subscription-only model; price recently increased; a paid subscription is required to be able to continue to open and fully edit files made with the full version of the product.
+| Cakewalk Sonar | Subscription only | $895 (5 yrs at $179 per year) | Subscription-only model; price recently increased; a paid subscription is required to be able to continue to open and fully edit files made with the full version of the product.
 While Bandlab recently decided to offer a free version of Cakewalk Sonar, their company representative stated that the Sonar free version is not a permanent product and the company may pull it at any point.
 Sonar requires the product to be reactivated every 30 days, like a trial product. |

 LinkedMusicians Founder.
 Your friend who keeps the beat.